bobkat-io/recipes/sweet/banana_crumb_muffins.md

 ## Directions

 1. Preheat the oven to 375 degrees.
 Line a muffin tin with cupcake wrappers.
-1. In a large bowl, mix together flour, baking soda, baking powder, cinnamon and salt.
+1. In a large bowl, mix together 1 1/2c flour, 1 tsp baking soda, 1 tsp baking powder, 1 tsp cinnamon and 1/2 tsp salt.
-1. In another bowl, beat together bananas, sugar, egg, vanilla and melted butter.
+1. In another bowl, beat together the 3 mashed bananas, 3/4c sugar, 1 egg, 1 tsp vanilla and 5 tbsp melted butter.
 1. Stir the banana mixture into the flour mixture just until moistened.
 1. Spoon batter into prepared muffin cups.
 1. For crumble: in a small bowl, mix together brown sugar, 2 tablespoons flour and cinnamon.
 Add in 1 tablespoon butter until mixture resembles coarse cornmeal.